CarryHJR/remote-sense-quickstart/README.md

 Personlly, although so some papers are proposed every year, the best methods are raw deep netural network like SENet 154, EfficientNet, to name a few.

-## scene classification attention visualization
+## 特征图可视化 scene classification attention visualization
 ### code
 https://github.com/CarryHJR/remote-sense-quickstart/blob/master/view-attention/AID-view-attention.ipynb